-- Describe some of the changes that happen to people during their lives; - Explain how the Learning Line can be used as a tool to help them manage change more easily; - Suggest people who may be able to help them deal with change. - Name some positive and negative feelings; - Suggest reasons why young people sometimes fall out with their parents; - Take part in a role play practising how to compromise. - Identify parts of the body that males and females have in common and those that are different: - Know the correct terminology for their genitalia; - Understand and explain why puberty happens.
-Recognise that babies come from the joining of an egg and sperm; - Explain what happens when an egg doesn't meet a sperm; - Understand that periods are a normal part of puberty for girls; - Identify some of the ways they can cope better with periods. - Define the terms 'secret' and 'surprise' and know the difference between a safe and an unsafe secret; - Recognise how different surprises and secrets might make them feel; - Know who they could ask for help if a secret made them feel uncomfortable or - Recognise that marriage includes same sex and opposite sex partners; - Know the legal age for marriage in England or Scotland; - Discuss the reasons why a person would want to be married, or live together, or have a civil ceremony.
+Recognise that there are times when they will make the same choices as their friends and times when they will choose differently.
+Understand that the body gets energy from food, water and oxygen and that exercise and sleep are important to our health; Plan a menu which gives a healthy balanced of foods from across the food groups on the Eatwell Guide (formerly Eatwell Plate).
+Understand the ways in which they can contribute to the care of the environment (using some or all of the seven Rs); Suggest ways the Seven Rs recycling methods can be applied to different scenarios.
+Define what is meant by the word 'community'; Suggest ways in which different people support the school community; Identify qualities and attributes of people who support the school community.
+Term 6 - Growing Describe some of the changes that happen to people during their lives; Term 0 - Growing Explain how the Learning Line can be used as a tool to help them manage and Changing change more easily; and Changing Suggest people who may be able to help them deal with change.
+Name some positive and negative feelings; Suggest reasons why young people sometimes fall out with their parents; Tales and its analysis of the second states and the second states are second states.
+Take part in a role play practising how to compromise.
+Identify a role of the health that replace and formulae hours in correspond and these plants.
+Identify parts of the body that males and females have in common and those that are different: Know the correct terminology for their genitalia; Understand and explain why puberty happens.
+Recognise that babies come from the joining of an egg and sperm; Explain what happens when an egg doesn't meet a sperm; Understand that periods are a normal part of puberty for girls; Identify some of the ways they can cope better with periods.
+Define the terms 'secret' and 'surprise' and know the difference between a safe and an unsafe secret; Recognise how different surprises and secrets might make them feel; Know who they could ask for help if a secret made them feel uncomfortable or unsafe.
+Recognise that marriage includes same sex and opposite sex partners; Know the legal age for marriage in England or Scotland; Discuss the reasons why a person would want to be married, or live together, or have a civil ceremony.